• Skip to main content

 • Assist in budget preparation and expense management activities

-• Ensure appointment cancellations and last-minute appointment requests are properly dealt with.
+• Ensure appointment cancellations and last-minute appointment requests are appropriately dealt with.

 • Efficiently review patient insurance documents to determine the procedures that will be covered in addition to required deductibles.

-• Oversee daily office activities and provide support and assistance to the dental staff when required.
+• Oversee daily office activities and support and assist the dental staff when required.

 • Organize and maintain patient files and records, retrieve test results as needed for the dentist’s evaluation.